-Evin Grant, a 2016 Campbell Law graduate, joined the law school as Director of Student Life & Pro Bono Opportunities on July 1, 2018, after most recently serving as the Executive Director of the North Carolina Commission on Racial and Ethnic Disparities in the Criminal Justice System (NCCRED).
+Evin L. Grant joined Campbell University Norman Adrian Wiggins School of Law as the Director of Student Life & Pro Bono Opportunities on July 1, 2018, after most recently serving as the Executive Director of the North Carolina Commission on Racial and Ethnic Disparities in the Criminal Justice System (NCCRED).
 After a ten-year professional career, Grant enrolled in Campbell Law School, where he graduated in May 2016 before receiving his N.C.
 State Bar License in September of that year.
 On July 1, 2020, Evin L. Grant became the Assistant Dean of Student Life and Pro Bono Opportunities.

-Active in professional and civic communities, he is a volunteer judge with Capital Area Teen Court, a member of the NC Bar Association Minorities in the Profession Committee, an active participant in the N.C. chapter of the National Conference of Black Lawyers, and the Capital City Lawyers Association President.
-Grant sits on the Board of Directors for the Wake County Bar Association and has served on several committees, including the leadership development committee, professionalism committee, strategic development committee, and the communications technology committee.
+Active in professional and civic communities, he is a member of the N.C.
+Bar Association Minorities in the Profession Committee, an active participant in the N.C. chapter of the National Conference of Black Lawyers, and the Capital City Lawyers Association President.
+Grant sits on the Board of Directors for the Wake County Bar Association and has served on several committees, including the Diversity, Equity, and Inclusion committee, Professionalism committee, Strategic Development Committee, and the Communications/Technology Committee.

 Grant comes with years of experience, working in private and public (non-profit, federal, and state) sectors.
 Using this varied experience, he focuses on leadership development, personal development, and professional development, preparing our student leaders to be leaders in their community.